This plugin integrates Google Cloud Platform into your IDE development workflows. It includes features such as:

-- Deploy to the App Engine standard and flexible environments.
+- Deploying to the Google App Engine standard and flexible environments.

 Recent change notes

 IMPORTANT: This plugin requires the use of Cloud SDK v 171.0.0 for correct execution of the local development server with the latest Java 8 SDK.
 Please run 'gcloud components update' from your shell to ensure you have the latest Cloud SDK release.